dalaing/cofun/blog/posts/pairing_and_io.md

 # Effects with coproducts and products

-We need to work a little harder to use this with coproducts and products, but I think it's pretty interesting.
+We need to work a little harder to use this with coproducts and products, but it was fun to play around with, and I think it's interesting.

-For the DSL side of things, we need two things for each components
+For the DSL side of things, we need two things for each of the components:

 - the text to print in the help message
 - the parser for the input